snoyberg/mono-traversable/README.md

 Did you notice minimumEx and maximumEx from above?
 Ex stands for 'Exception'.
 An exception will occur if you call minimumEx on an empty list.
-MinLen is a tool to guarantee that this never occurs, and instead to prove that there is one or more elements in your list.
+MinLen is a tool to guarantee that this never occurs, and instead to prove that there are one or more elements in your list.

 ``` haskell
 minimumEx :: MonoFoldable mono => mono -> Element mono